k0emt/introduction-to-d3/README.md

 # Introduction to D3.js

-This repository contains the Presentation materials and supporting code for Introduction to D3.js
+This repository contains the Presentation materials and supporting code for Introduction to D3.js Code has been mostly updated for D3 v4 -- treemaps and eventdrops remain v3.

 ## Setup
 Make sure to have d3.js and d3.min.js copied into this level of the file system.